Roman Microlensing Data Challenge 2026 (RMDC26)

 5) One designated team lead/contact person.

-6) Communication with experienced microlensers is encouraged.
+6) Communication with experienced microlensing researchers is encouraged.

 Challenge Tiers